MuellerConstantin/twaddle-api/README.md

 In principle, the service can be fully configured via environment variables.
 These can be given to the service via the system environment when called or via an environment file.
-With regard to the configuration, it should be mentioned that the service works with three different configuration
-profiles: `development`, `test` and `production`.
+With regard to the configuration, it should be mentioned that the service works with three different configuration profiles, `development`, `test` and `production`, and an additional default profile.
 According to these profiles, the appropriate environment file is also loaded.

 ### Environment Variables

 The following variables are service parameters and affect the way it works.

+**NOTE**: Unless otherwise specified, relative paths are always relative to the current working directory, hence the directory in which the process is started.

 | Variable                 | Description                                            | Required |
 | ------------------------ | ------------------------------------------------------ | -------- |